 As part of the estate settlement process, executors must value the assets of the estate.
-Asset values are used to determine taxes owed, appropriate allocation among heirs, and cost basis for future sales (by the estate or eventually by the heirs).
+Asset values are used to determine appropriate: probate approach, allocation among heirs, taxes, and cost basis for future sales (by the estate or eventually by the heirs).

 In general, you need to determine the value of an asset as of the date of the decedent's death.
 For very large estates that owe federal estate tax, you have the option to choose for the entire estate an alternate valuation date of 6 months after the date of death (see Estate Tax).